Adam Siao Him Fa

-Adam Siao Him Fa (born 31 January 2001) is a French figure skater.
-He is the 2023 European champion, the 2022 Grand Prix de France champion, the 2022 CS Lombardia Trophy champion, the 2021 CS Nebelhorn Trophy and 2021 CS Lombardia Trophy silver medalist, the 2019 CS Ice Star bronze medalist, and the 2023 French national champion.
+Adam Siao Him Fa (born 31 January 2001), also known as Adam Siao, is a French figure skater.
+He is the 2024 World bronze medalist, the two-time (2023, 2024) European champion, a three-time Grand Prix medalist (3 gold), a five-time ISU Challenger Series medalist (2 gold, 2 silver, 1 bronze), and a two-time French national champion.
+He represented France at the 2022 Winter Olympics and finished fourteenth overall.

-He is also the 2018 JGP Armenia champion and the 2018 JGP Canada silver medalist.
-He finished within the top six at the 2019 World Junior Championships.
-Siao Him Fa represented France at the 2022 Winter Olympics and finished 14th overall.
+At the junior level, he is a two-time Junior Grand Prix medalist (1 gold, 1 silver) and finished within the top six at the 2019 World Junior Championships.

 Personal life

 Siao Him Fa was born on 31 January 2001 in Bordeaux, France.
 He is the youngest of four children.
-His parents, Daniel, a doctor, and Patricia, are originally from Mauritius and moved to France in the early 1980s.
+His parents, Daniel and Patricia, are originally from Mauritius and moved to France in the early 1980s.
+His paternal grandfather is of Chinese origin.
 He formerly attended Collège Hubertine Auclert in Toulouse.

 Career

 Early career

 Siao Him Fa began learning to skate in 2005 or 2006 in Bordeaux.
 As a child, he trained under Valerie Sou, Cornelia Paquier, Nathalie Depouilly, and Laurent Depouilly.
 He started training in Toulouse in 2011 because Bordeaux's ice rink was not operational.
 He debuted on the advanced novice level in March 2013 and won the French novice men's title in March 2014.

 Coached by Rodolphe Maréchal and Baptiste Porquet in Toulouse, Siao Him Fa began appearing on the junior international level in October 2015.
 In February, he competed at the 2016 Winter Youth Olympics, placing tenth in Hamar, Norway.
 His ISU Junior Grand Prix (JGP) debut came in August 2016.
 He finished out of the top ten at both of his JGP assignments that season.